 If you're looking for a set of old encyclopedias, there are several ways that you can acquire a complete one.
 Locally, the following places are a good starting point since they often have complete or partial sets of encyclopedias:

 Online, there are also many websites that you might browse:

-Having a set of collectible Collier Encyclopedias in your home is a good way to encourage learning.
-Pull one out on a rainy day, open it to a random page and just start reading.
-You may find that you become engrossed in information that you never knew existed.
-While these old books really have no monetary value, the amount of information that they hold is invaluable to those that enjoy reading their worn pages.
+Having a set of collectible Collier Encyclopedias in your home is a good way to encourage learning and understanding the natural ebb and flow that comes with discovering new facts and disproving old ones.
+You can pull one out on a rainy day, open it to a random page, start reading and get a sense of what the world was like just a few decades ago.
+While these old books really have no serious collectible value, the amount of information that they hold is invaluable to those that enjoy reading their worn pages.